Sagnac/Zernike.jl/README.md

 `Zernike.Gradient(Z::Polynomial)` wraps the first-order partial derivatives and returns a callable `∇Z(ρ, θ)`.

 The partials and gradient are also functors which can be evaluated over the pupil.
+In addition, partial derivatives can easily be plotted by simply calling them with no arguments.

 ----